CommonRoad/commonroad-drivability-checker/doc/installation.rst

             $ pip install . --use-feature=in-tree-build

    **Note:** This will automatically build all C++ dependencies of the CommonRoad Drivability Checker.
 The number 8 in this example indicates the number of CPU cores to be used for the compilation.
+Each job (possibly) will use a core, so specify this number according to your system and free cores.

   Canceling the build and then restarting it should generally be safe, however make sure that the Python environment you activated stays the same.